OUR APPROACH

 KARATE-DO

-At Bucks County Shotokan, our training focuses on gaining precise control of placement and posture (kihon), gaining precise control of movement and balance (kata), and gaining precise control of distance and timing (kumite), all of which are then used to master our control of shikai in our daily lives.
+Our classes focus on gaining precise control of placement and posture (kihon), gaining precise control of movement and balance (kata), and gaining precise control of distance and timing (kumite), all of which are then used to improve our everyday control over our mindset

 Although it's certain that you will become more capable of defending yourself against a physical attack, there's no need to be preoccupied with how good of a fighter you might become - that's not the ultimate objective of our training.
 It's not about becoming a tournament champion, it's not about belt ranks, it's not about anything external.
 It's about what changes inside you and how you make your way through the world.

-Karate-do is truly a path that's open to everyone - the young, the old, the physically fit or the physically limited.
+Karate-do offers a path that's open to everyone - the young, the old, the physically fit or the physically limited.
 At Bucks County Shotokan, it's a path to less anxiety, reduced stress, better health, and more friends.
 No matter where you are when you start, you'll find yourself in a better place once you begin.

 This is what we focus on in our club - this is our approach to teaching karate.